 After acceptance into the IU School of Medicine MD program, all applicants must log into the Applicant Portal and rank their campus preference (numerically 1-9).
 While all campuses provide a comparable high-quality and collaborative medical education, each location offers unique characteristics that are important to some students.
 Each applicant should take some time to carefully explore the unique aspects of each IU School of Medicine campus to determine what the best learning environment may be for him or her.

 Campus assignments are determined by computerized lottery based on applicant rankings and campus capacity.
 Assignment notifications begin in late April.
-Applicants not receiving their top choice may participate in a Second Chance Lottery at a later date.
 Assignments are not guaranteed until a confirmation email has been sent from the MD Admissions Office.

 Students may spend all four years at their assigned campus or transfer to Indianapolis for clinical clerkships and electives in the third and fourth years of training.
 All students assigned to Indianapolis are required to take clerkships outside of Indianapolis.